cristoxdxd/cristoxdxd/README.md

 ---

-I'm constantly learning new things and right now I'm focusing on Mobile Apps.
+I'm constantly learning new things.
 I believe that continuous learning is essential to keep up with the rapidly evolving technology landscape.

-## ⚡ Fun fact

-I once coded a Python program that utilized SQL, despite having limited knowledge of databases at the time.
-Through the process of building the program, I gained valuable experience and knowledge about databases and how to integrate them with other technologies.

 ---